-Persons with a disability who have a Service Animal are encouraged, but not required, to contact Support Services in the K. Ray Bailey Student Services Center to register as a student requesting accommodations.
+Persons with a disability who have a Service Animal are encouraged, but not required, to contact Student Support Services (students) to register as an individual requesting accommodations.
 Individuals registering with this office will be provided with information about other accommodations for which the individual may be eligible.
-Individuals with Service Animals on other campus sites may contact Support Services via phone at 828-398-7141 or email supportservices@abtech.edu.